Planning and Learning: Path-Planning for Autonomous Vehicles, a Review of the Literature: Graph Representation Learning with Graph Neural Networks

 where $\hat{\yb_i}=f(\xb_i; \thetab)$ is the estimation of $\yb_i$ by the NN and ${\ell: \real^{d_L}\times \real^{d_L} \mapsto \real}$ is a loss function which measures the distance between the true label $\yb_i$ and the estimated one $\hat{\yb_i}$.
 Through \emph{backpropagation}, the information from the loss is transmitted to all $\thetab$ and gradients of each $\theta_l$ are computed w.r.t. the loss.
 The optimal values of the parameters $\thetab$ are then searched for via Stochastic Gradient Descent (SGD) which updates $\thetab$ iteratively towards the minimization of $\mathcal{L}$.
 The input data is randomly grouped into mini-batches and parameters are updated after each pass.
 The entire dataset is passed through the network multiple times and the parameters are updated after each pass until reaching a satisfactory optimum.
 In this manner all the parameters of the NN are learned jointly and the pipeline allows the network to learn to extract features and to learn other more abstract features on top of the representations from lower layers.

 In recent years, NNs, in particular Deep Neural Networks (DNNs), have achieved major breakthroughs in various areas.
-Some examples include image classification \citep{krizhevsky_2012}, \citep{simonyan_2014}, \citep{he_2016}, object detection \citep{ren_2015}, \citep{redmon_2016}, \citep{he_2017}, semantic segmentation \citep{long_2015}, neural machine translation \citep{sutskever_2014}, computer games \citep{silver_2016}, \citep{silver_2017} and many other fields.
 While the fundamental principles of training neural networks are known since many years, the recent improvements are due to a mix of availability of large datasets, advances in GPU-based computation and increased shared community effort.
 Similarly to NNs, DNNs enable a high number of levels of abstraction of data by using models with millions of trainable parameters coupled with non-linear transformations of the input data.
 It is known that a sufficiently large neural network can approximate any continuous function \citep{funahashi_1989}, although the cost of training such a network can be prohibitive.

 Convolutional Neural Networks (CNNs) ~\citep{fukushima_1982, lecun_1995} are a generalization of multi-layer perceptrons for 2D data.
 In convolutional layers, groups of parameters (which can be seen as small fully-connected layers) are slided across an input vector similarly to filters in image processing.
 This reduces significantly the number of parameters of the network since they are now \textit{shared} across locations, whereas in fully connected layers there is a parameter for element of the input.
 Since the convolutional units act locally, the input to the network can have a variable size.
 A convolutional layer is also a combination of linear classifiers (equation \ref{intro_eq:linear}) and the output of such layer is 2D and is called \textit{feature map}.
 CNNs are highly popular in most recent approaches for computer vision problems.
 Figure~\ref{intro_fig_fig_cnn} shows a CNN architecture.